0x3st/fist/README.md

 # The FIST System

+A good API to check the content.

 ## Introdcution

 The F.I.S.T. stands for "fast, intuitive and sensitive test", which is the philosophy the community deal with the content supervision.
 The system is responsible for automatically and randomly check all the content within certain domain area.

+## Structure

+The system contains:
+- a webUI as admin panel.
+- a web scraper to scrape the content from the website.
+- a AI model to check the content.
+- a database to store the content and the result.
+- a API connector to change the database.

 ## Basic Logic